Introduction

 How do I integrate a financial scoring system into my business?

 Integration is typically done via REST API in 3 steps: connecting to existing systems (CRM, ERP), configuring business rules, and training teams.
-Take advantage of a 14-day free trial with included credits to test RocketFin in your environment.
+Take advantage of a free live session to test RocketFin in your environment.

 What's the difference between traditional scoring and AI predictive scoring?